tendermint/tendermint/spec/blockchain/blockchain.md

 MerkleRoot of the current validator set that is committing the block.
 This can be used to validate the `LastCommit` included in the next block.
-Note the validators are sorted by their address before computing the MerkleRoot.
+Note the validators are sorted by their voting power before computing the MerkleRoot.

 ### NextValidatorsHash